Grover Shoe Factory disaster: The factory

 The R. B. Grover shoe factory was one of a number of shoe factories in Brockton, a town that had 35,000 shoe workers.
 The wooden building, shaped like a letter E, occupied half a city block at the corner of Main and Calmar Streets.

 Grover made the popular Emerson brand shoe, and business had been good enough to add a fourth floor.

 The factory was heated using steam radiators, with the steam being produced by coal-fired steel boilers installed in a brick boiler house attached to the wooden factory as the crossbar of the E.

 When the fourth floor was added, the original boiler was replaced by a larger one and the old boiler, 17 ft long and 6 ft in diameter, was left in place as a backup.

-Since the new boiler could generally meet the factory's demands on its own, the old one was seldom used; and when used, was used reluctantly.
+Since the new boiler could generally meet the factory's demands on its own, the old one was seldom used; and when used, was done so reluctantly.

 Grover's chief engineer David Rockwell, who had a first-class engineer's license and twelve years experience, did not trust it.